Nuspli/ansj/README.md

   -h        : this help text
   -a <addr> : IP address to bind to (default :: and 0.0.0.0) -p <port> : TCP port to bind to (default 1024)
-  -si [y/n] : use socket as stdin? (default y)
+  -l <path> : log all user input and append it to a file named <path>. if <path> is '-' stdout is used -si [y/n] : use socket as stdin? (default y)
   -so [y/n] : use socket as stdout? (default y)
   -se [y/n] : use socket as stderr? (default y)